bmaxdk/grid-based-fastSLAM/README.md

 ## Fast SLAM
 ![alt text][image5]
+The main advantage of the FastSLAM algorithm is that it uses a particle filter approach to solve the SLAM problem.
+Each particle will hold a guess of the robot trajectory, and by doing so, the SLAM problem is reduced to mapping with known poses.

 ### `FastSLAM 1.0`
 It is simple and easy to implement.
 However, this algorithm is known to be inefficient since particle filters generate sample inefficiency.

 ### `FastSLAM 2.0`
 It overcomes the inefficiency of FastSLAM 1.0 by imposing a different distribution, which results in a low number of particles.
 Keep in mind that both of the FastSLAM 1.0 and 2.0 algorithms use a low dimensional Extended Kalman filter to estimate the posterior over the map features.

+Both FastSLAM 1.0 and 2.0 algorithm presents a big disadvantage since it must always assume that there are known landmark positions, and thus with FastSLAM we are not able to model an arbitrary environment

 ### `Grid-based FastSLAM`
 ![alt text][image6]